hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-OS.md

 	* For interrupts, this is the time between successive occurrences of the interrupt.
 ### Specification
 ---
-The AUTOSAR (Classic-Platform) OS is primarily based on *OSEK* [1], a single-core OS, but extends its specification with more features, even supporting multi-core targets.
+The AUTOSAR (Classic-Platform) OS is primarily based on *OSEK-OS* [1], a single-core OS, but extends its specification with more features, even supporting multi-core targets.

 *Note:* Reading through [1] is a pre-requisite to reading through this document.
 #### OS Application(s)
 ---
-An *OS Application*, in-concept, is a collection of OS objects (e.g., tasks, ISR(s), resources) that all have access to each other (i.e., are allowed as parameters to OS system calls).
+An *OS Application*, in-concept, is a collection of OS objects (e.g., tasks, ISR(s), resources) that all have access to each other (i.e., are allowed as parameters to OS API(s)).

 *Note:* The right to access an OS object by other OS Application(s) must be granted explicitly (i.e., via the configuration reference `Os<...>AccessingApplication`).